rubennp91/mcloady/readme.md

 | second_wait | After the first turn of the player has occurred, the program will wait this time to turn the player around.                                                                                            |

 ## Usage in singleplayer
 To use in singleplayer you can set up a minecraft server on your computer.
 Set the ip to "0.0.0.0" and configure the rest of the parameters as if you were to use it in a server.
 There is no need to open any ports.
+If you don't want to set up a server, you can use [mcloady_singleplayer](https://github.com/rubennp91/mcloady_singleplayer).

 ## Dependencies
 Python dependencies: